-A renewable form of energy, ground source heat pumps use the ground as their primary energy source.
-They do this by utilising geothermal collectors or geothermal probes that are buried in your garden or the grounds around your home.
+A renewable form of energy, ground source heat pumps use the ground as their main energy source.
+They do this by utilising geothermal collectors or geothermal probes that are buried in your garden.

 Vitocal brine / water heat pump